 - Users can input positive or negative thresholds.
 In both cases, the stop loss will only trigger when the threshold is crossed from above the threshold to below the threshold.

 - A stop loss will always use taker trades.
 Even if you have “Fee Optimization with Maker Trades” enabled.
 The reason we only use taker trades is because a stop loss needs to execute as quickly as possible.
 Maker trades execute too slowly for a stop loss.

-- A portfolio that has a triggered stop loss will not execute rebalances until the stop loss has been cleared.
+- A portfolio that has a triggered stop loss will not execute rebalances any longer until you "Start Automation" once again.

 - Depositing (or transferring) funds into a portfolio that has a triggered stop loss will not trigger dollar-cost averaging.
 DCA will still operate normally when the stop loss has not been triggered.

 - When a social leader sets a stop loss, all followers will execute a stop loss at the same time as the leader.
 The performance calculation to determine when to trigger is not based on the portfolios of each follower, but only the portfolio of the leader.
 Your portfolio will continue to follow the leader even after the stop loss is triggered.
 (Please note: the social trading has a "Stop Follow" feature.
 This is not the same as a stop loss.
 A stop follow will stop following the leader)

 - Users who have selected to exclude USDT from their index can still use USDT as the stop loss currency.
 The stop loss will execute as expected.